 - Cook egg noodles according to package instructions, omitting salt.
 Drain.

-- Serve 2/3 cup of stroganoff over 1 cup egg noodles.
+- Serve stroganoff over egg noodles.

 - If you are on a lower protein diet, adjust the meat portion according to your meal plan.